-Operating expense increased \$21,540, or 71.5% for the first quarter of 2021 compared to the same period in 2020 primarily due to an increase in marketing expense as well as an increase in fulfillment expense.
-The increase in marketing expense was primarily due to an increase in marketing spend.
-The increase in fulfillment expense was primarily due to a higher number of fulfilled orders and inventory receipts, as well as additional expenses incurred from our Texas distribution center that opened in the fourth quarter of 2020.
+Operating expense increased \$10,279, or 24.8% for the third quarter of 2021 and increased \$44,179, or 40.1%, in YTD Q3 2021 compared to the same periods in 2020 primarily due to an increase in fulfillment expense as well as an increase in payroll related expenses.
+The increase in fulfillment expense for the third quarter of 2021 was primarily due to a higher number of fulfilled orders and inventory receipts as well as additional expenses related to the Grand Prairie distribution center expansion that is expected to open in the first quarter of 2022.
+The increase in fulfillment expense for YTD Q3 2021 was primarily due to a higher number of fulfilled orders and inventory receipts as well as additional expenses incurred from our Grand Prairie distribution center that opened in the fourth quarter of 2020.
+The increase in payroll related expenses for the third quarter and YTD Q3 2021 was primarily due to an increase in foundational investments in our business to support our current and future growth.